gbinal/dc-helicopters/pages/notable_incidents.md

 #### Medevac Flight - May 30, 2006

 The third and most recent fatal helicopter crash in DC took place in 2006 near [Washington Hospital Center](https://en.wikipedia.org/wiki/MedStar_Washington_Hospital_Center).
 A patient from what was then Greater Southeast Community Hospital in southeast DC (now [United Medical Center](https://en.wikipedia.org/wiki/United_Medical_Center)) was in "extremely critical" condition and needed to be transported to the larger Irving Street hospital.
 The pilot attempted several times to land at the helipads [on the far western side of the campus](https://maps.app.goo.gl/ajrnHeVnwjfHYiec9).
 After facing difficulties, an earlier pilot error resulted in a situation that made the helicopter increasingly hard to control.
 As he lost control, the pilot purposefully maneuvered so as to land in the nearby golf course [in the southwest corner](https://maps.app.goo.gl/EjhKxKkqHKip1h1i8) of the Armed Forces Retirement Home rather than several closer but possibly more populated areas.
-The pilot and 2 other crew survived the landing with relatively minor injuries, but the patient - who was already in very bad shape - suffered from the crash and delay in car while he was being removed from the crash site and driven to the nearby hospital and would eventually sucumb.
+The pilot and 2 other crew survived the landing with relatively minor injuries, but the patient - who was already in very bad shape - suffered from the crash and delay in car while he was being removed from the crash site and driven to the nearby hospital and would eventually succumb.

 Links:
 - "[Helicopter Crashes in NW D.C.](https://www.washingtonpost.com/archive/local/2006/05/31/helicopter-crashes-in-nw-dc-span-classbankheadpatient-3-in-crew-hurt-flying-to-washington-hospital-centerspan/768e618b-cb88-4681-a95e-ccb3230ab8c4/)" - Washington Post